 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 1200D and the Canon EOS M?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon 1200D and the Canon M. Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1200D – represents the basis or 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 1200D and the Canon M. The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M is considerably smaller (45 percent) than the Canon 1200D.
 Moreover, the Canon M is substantially lighter (38 percent) than the 1200D.
 In this context, it is worth noting that neither the 1200D nor the Canon M are weather-sealed.